 \subsection{MCS Ensembles}

-Usually, an MCS contains more than one model.
-In such cases, there is a set of good models whose performance is effectively indistinguishable given the limited amount of observations.
+Usually, an MCS contains multiple models, whose performance is effectively indistinguishable given the limited amount of observations.
 In such cases, it is natural to take an ensemble approach.
 This may have the additional benefit of variance reduction and improved predictive performance, as is well-known from the literature on model averaging \citep{hoeting1999bayesian, burnham2002model}.
 In particular, we propose to define the MCS mixture model